jackdewinter/pymarkdown/docs/rules/rule_md021.md

 ### Failure Scenarios

-This rule triggers when the start of an Atx Heading element contains more than one space character between the last start hash character (`#`) and the first non-space character:
+This rule triggers when the start of an Atx Heading element has more than one space character between the last start hash character (`#`) and the first non-space character: